 10. Eleven Birthdays

 Our main characters are Amanda and Leo.
 They were both born on the same day at the same time.
 When their parents are in the hospital, walking down the hall, they meet a woman named Angelina.
-Angelina is different, magical, mysterious, and has a duck birthmark on the side of her cheek.
+Angelina is different, magical, mysterious, and has a duck birthmark on her cheek.
 So whenever she talks, people get distracted and keep looking at the duck that wiggles up and down.

 After that, Angelina introduced herself to Amanda’s and Leo’s parents.
 She asks, Are you going to celebrate your kid’s birthdays together every year?
 Their parents shook their heads, saying yes and sure.
 But at that moment, everybody knew that wasn’t true, and they never thought they’d meet each other again.
-But a year later, they met again at Amanda’s and Leo’s first birthday party because they both booked their kids’ birthday parties simultaneously.
+But a year later, they met again at Amanda’s and Leo’s first birthday party because they booked their kids’ birthday parties simultaneously.

 After that, they reunited again, and parents celebrated their kids’ birthdays every year until their 10th birthday.
 On their 10th birthday, they got into a huge fight that greatly affected Amanda’s feelings.
 Because of that, they didn’t celebrate their 11th birthday together.
 If you want to find out what the big fight was about, read 11 birthdays.
-The only problem with this book is that it is very repetitive, but it was fun to read.
+The only problem with this book is that it is very repetitive but fun to read.

 Author: Wendy Mass